EZDAMIR/EZDAMIR/README.md

 - 👯 open source contributor
 - 📫 How to reach me: EzDamire@gmail.com or Telegram: @EZDAMIR
-- 😄 Pronouns: Pronouns: I, you, he, it, they, this
-- ⚡  Fun fact: I spend almost 2-3 hours Learning everyday